cloudbank/issue105/README.md

 - Now unzip both SonarCube Server & SonarCube Scanner (I prefer at root of C:\ but you can choose other).

 - Go to SonarCube Server bin directory where executables are present (select directory inside depending on your operating system).
-E.g. `C:\sonarqube-5.6\bin\windows-x86-64`
+E.g. C:\sonarqube-5.6\bin\windows-x86-64

 - Now start the SonarCube Server using StartSonar command or directly click the executable file.
-You can access the SonarCube dashboard at `http://localhost:9000`
+You can access the SonarCube dashboard at http://localhost:9000
 This is where we will see our report.

 - Now open command prompt or terminal and go to the root directory of this project where sonar-project.properties file is present.
 Run the SonarCube Scanner in the same directory.
-E.g. `C:\workspace\secyield>c:\sonar-scanner-2.6.1\bin\sonar-scanner`
+E.g. C:\workspace\secyield>c:\sonar-scanner-2.6.1\bin\sonar-scanner

-SonarCube will scan our project and details will be populated in the SonarCube dashboard we have at `http://localhost:9000`
+SonarCube will scan our project and details will be populated in the SonarCube dashboard we have at http://localhost:9000

-A screenshot is shown in verification guide under `docs` folder.
+A screenshot is shown in verification guide.